The Relevance of the Beautiful

 This year, 2025, has been a very productive and immensely creative one for me.
 I am in my early 50s, and I must say I find myself with an extreme urgency to create, while simultaneously feeling the need to catalog the things I have made and reflect on them.

-The silhouette of a chrysalis represents a profound transformation of rebirth, a process demanding the old self's dissolution to allow for a new beginning.
-Though frequently arduous, this metamorphosis is crucial for attaining fulfillment and entering a mature phase of life, representing the very potential for growth and resilience at a critical juncture.
+Within this work, the silhouette of a chrysalis signifies a profound process of transformation and rebirth: the dissolution of the former self in order to allow the emergence of the new.
+Though this metamorphosis is frequently arduous, it is indispensable for attaining fulfillment and entering a more mature phase of life, embodying the potential for growth and resilience at a critical juncture.

 VIDEO Process :